Bishop: Others

 The Batak Christian Protestant Church of Indonesia, the most prominent Protestant denomination in Indonesia, uses the term Ephorus instead of bishop.

 In the Vietnamese syncretist religion of Caodaism, bishops (giáo sư) comprise the fifth of nine hierarchical levels, and are responsible for spiritual and temporal education as well as record-keeping and ceremonies in their parishes.
 At any one time there are seventy-two bishops.
 Their authority is described in Section I of the text Tân Luật (revealed through seances in December 1926).
 Caodai bishops wear robes and headgear of embroidered silk depicting the Divine Eye and the Eight Trigrams.
 (The color varies according to branch.)
 This is the full ceremonial dress; the simple version consists of a seven-layered turban.

+In Amish and Conservative Mennonite church organization, bishop is the highest rank in the clergy, although Amish and Mennonite bishops usually oversee regions comparable to a parish priest in more highly-organized denominations.
+Liberal Mennonite conferences do not have bishops.